 While some may be holding out hope that the upcoming title will somehow make it to the Nintendo Switch, we don’t feel as confident; CDPR develops incredibly detailed, complex and gorgeous games, and going by the quality of 2015’s The Witcher 3, we can’t imagine that the Switch will be able to power it.

-Gameplay is one area of Cyberpunk 2077 that has got the entire internet guessing – and that’s because until recently, there wasn't much in the way of information online, only gossip and rumours.
+Gameplay is one area of Cyberpunk 2077 that has got the entire internet guessing – and that’s because until relatively recently, there wasn't much in the way of information online, only gossip and rumours.

 For those completely unaware, Cyberpunk 2077 is a new IP from the developers of the Witcher series.
 Cyberpunk 2077 is set in an open world known as Night City; a bright, neon sci-fi-inspired metropolis whose residents communicate with one another in a variety of foreign languages.
 While details are scarce, we imagine that we’ll be learning the ways of the city while trying to grasp the languages utilised by its residents to discover strange, dangerous conspiracies.